NiclasSvensson/Minesweeper/README.md

 # Minesweeper

 Minesweeper game developed in C++, using the SFML library for GUI.
 Created as a hobby project to practice my programming ability.
-Contains all features a minesweeper game should contain apart from a "safe start", where the first click guarantees to hit a square with 0 neigbouring mines.
+Contains all features a minesweeper game should contain apart from a "safe start", where the first click guarantees to hit a square with 0 neighbouring mines.

 # Install